jspsych/jsPsych/docs/plugins/jspsych-html-slider-response.md

 # jspsych-html-slider-response

-This plugin displays HTML content.
-The stimulus can be displayed until a response is given, or for a pre-determined amount of time.
-The trial can be ended automatically if the subject has failed to respond within a fixed length of time.
+This plugin displays HTML content and allows the subject to respond by dragging a slider.

 ## Parameters